-Special Liquor Licences
+Special Alcohol Licences

-A special licence authorises the sale, supply, or consumption of liquor on or at a specified location, premises or ‘conveyance’ (such as a boat or train) for a particular occasion or event, or series of events.
+A special licence authorises the sale, supply, or consumption of alcohol on or at a specified location, premises or ‘conveyance’ (such as a boat or train) for a particular occasion or event, or series of events.

 This type of licence is most commonly used to extend the hours or area of licensed premises, or on one-off occasions (such as weddings and 21st celebrations).

 A special licence is required if alcohol is to be sold and supplied: